zkaufman/sherpa/docs/plots/index.rst

 to matplotlib and Crates.
 Interactive visualizations of images is provided by DS9 - an Astronomical image viewer - if installed.

+There is limited support for visualizing two-dimensional data sets with matplotlib.

 .. note::

    The `sherpa.plot` module also includes error-estimation